For Polli*NATION Festival, the coolest pollinator party on the planet

 NEW SIGNS ARE UP: Pollinator signs designed by Julie Bourman at the Pollinator Park, Ramsey-Grove and Northland pollinator gardens.
 And thanks to Cedar Pet Clinic, a doggie bag station as well.

-Thanks to the generous support of the Saint Paul Garden Club, the flower garden is abound with pollinators: Wild Bergamot, Rough Blazingstar, Yellow Headed Coneflower, Joe-Pye Weed, Compass Plant, Oxe-eye, New England Aster, Fragrant Hyssop, Heartleaf Golden Alexander, Meadowrue, Butterfly Weed, Creeping Sedum.
+Thanks to the generous support of the Saint Paul Garden Club and Patagonia, the flower garden is abound with pollinators: Wild Bergamot, Rough Blazingstar, Yellow Headed Coneflower, Joe-Pye Weed, Compass Plant, Oxe-eye, New England Aster, Fragrant Hyssop, Heartleaf Golden Alexander, Meadowrue, Butterfly Weed, Creeping Sedum.

-July, 2016: controlled burn to prepare for seed and plants that provide ground water filtration through a deeper root system.
-Later, Minn Native Landscapes sprayed two white vinegar treatments to burn out the existing plants, avoiding beneficials like milkweed and blue stem.
-May 6, 2017 MNL weed wacked unwanted vegetation and seeded a pioneer mix with bluestem, rye, switchgrass, oats and indian grass.
-Later PFA volunteers joined in to plant 500 plant plugs including: Stiff goldenrod, sky blue aster, black-eyed susan, common milkweed, harebells, wild bergamot, golden alexander, compass plant, native thistle, clovers, primrose, cup plant, hoary vervain and more.
+Summer, 2016: controlled burn to prepare for seed and plants that provide ground water filtration through a deeper root system.
+Spring, 2017: Minn Native Landscapes sprayed 2 white vinegar treatments to burn existing plants, avoiding beneficials like milkweed and blue stem.
+MNL weed wacked and then seeded pioneer mix (bluestem, rye, switchgrass, oats and indian grass).
+PFA volunteers joined MNL to plant 500 plugs including: Stiff goldenrod, sky blue aster, black-eyed susan, common milkweed, harebells, wild bergamot, golden alexander, compass plant, native thistle, clovers, primrose, cup plant, hoary vervain and more.

-THE SHORT PRAIRIE - Work will begin July-August, 2017 with Prairie Restorations, on the prairie habitat and pollinator trail.
+THE SHORT PRAIRIE - Begins July-August, 2017 with Prairie Restorations, on the prairie habitat and pollinator trail.
 The existing sod will be removed, and native prairie flower seeds and grasses will be spread by hand.
 We should see some lovely grasses and flowers in this Fall, but the real show will thrive the second year.

 New Volunteer and Intern Opportunities